timskovjacobsen/steelprofiles_api/README.md

 API for requesting steel profile data.

-Currently only supports HEA profiles.
+Currently in development.
+It only supports HEA profiles for now.
 More to come...

 Endpoint: [https://nemd2m.deta.dev](https://nemd2m.deta.dev)